 Monitoring is an extremely valuable part of a wide range of industrial applications if you want to know what is going on in the system – especially if the installation is underground as is the case with pumping stations.

-In this task, we’ll introduce you to Grundfos’ monitoring and control products and explain how they can add value to your system and help prevent inconvenient incidents like unscheduled downtime.
+In this module, we’ll introduce you to Grundfos’ monitoring and control products and explain how they can add value to your system and help prevent inconvenient incidents like unscheduled downtime.
 All products integrate perfectly to make installation, commissioning and self-maintenance of the pumps and pit easy, leaving you with a user-friendly solution with obvious benefits.
 Let’s take a look at the products and their highlights one by one.